andrewle8/Bastion/Aura.md

 It serves to try and provide simplicity to the developer by extracting common function calls into an encapsulated object, but the real performance gains come from it's integration Bastion's [AuraTable](https://git.tinkr.site/4n0n/bastion/wiki/AuraTable) class.

+> It's worth noting that developers will very rarely define their own Aura instances.

 ```lua

 function Aura:__index(k)